hashicorp/terraform-provider-aws/website/docs/r/rds_reserved_instance.html.markdown

 # Resource: aws_rds_reserved_instance

-Manages RDS DB Instance Reservations.
-Once created, a reservation is valid for the `duration` of the provided `offering_id` and cannot be deleted.
-For more information see the official [RDS Reserved Instances Documentation](https://aws.amazon.com/rds/reserved-instances/)
+Manages RDS DB Instance Reservations. **Once created, a reservation is valid for the `duration` of the provided `offering_id` and cannot be deleted.
+Performing a `destroy` or removing this resource from your code will only remove the resource from state.** For more information see the official [RDS Reserved Instances Documentation](https://aws.amazon.com/rds/reserved-instances/)

 ## Example Usage